 The Truth Behind Gender-Based Food Choices

-It would be fair to say that dietary patterns and nutritional requirements are two different aspects.
-While the eating pattern defines ‘ what and how they eat ‘, the nutritional requirements are more about ‘ what and how much should they eat.’
+It would be fair to say that dietary patterns and nutritional requirements are two distinct aspects.
+While the eating pattern defines “what and how they eat,” the nutritional requirements concern “what and how much they should eat.”

-So, technically, an adult’s dietary needs will be more than that of an older person.
+Technically, an adult’s dietary needs are likely greater than an older person’s.

-Again, if you are a woman with a homemaker’s daily routine, your daily calorie and nutritional requirements will be lower than men with higher physical activity levels.
+Conversely, suppose you are a woman with a daily routine typical of a homemaker.
+In that case, your caloric and nutritional needs may be lower than those of men who have higher levels of physical activity.

 Does that mean both men and women have similar nutritional requirements?

-Right from menstruation to pregnancy, women have to undergo various life phases that impact their health to a greater extent.
+From menstruation to pregnancy, women experience various life phases that significantly impact their health.

-The situation is not similar for the men, and that’s where their female counterparts require some additional micronutrients to cope with these situations.
+The situation is not the same for men, and women require additional micronutrients to manage these phases.

-Hence, we can say that women must bring food items rich in iron, magnesium, calcium, and other essential vitamins and minerals (in addition to other macros like proteins and healthy fats).
+Therefore, it’s important for women to include foods rich in iron, magnesium, calcium, and other essential vitamins and minerals (alongside macros like proteins and healthy fats) in their diet.

-Similarly, physically active men would require more proteins and healthy carbs to recover from a hardcore workout session.
+Likewise, physically active men need more proteins and healthy carbohydrates to recover from intense workout sessions.

 See Also